 The ComfortFit Sling is by far one of the easiest carriers to use.

-The ComfortFit has a zippered pocket on the end of the sling fabric which is a useful place to keep smaller or lightweight items.
+Also, the ComfortFit has a zippered pocket on the end of the sling fabric, which is a useful place to keep smaller or lightweight items.

 Ease of Cleaning

-This carrier is machine washable in cold water, but it needs to be hung to dry.
-Hanging to dry means this option could be out of commission for longer than you'd like leaving you without a carrier for multiple days depending on the ambient climate where you hang it.
+This carrier is machine washable in cold water but needs to line dry to avoid shrinking.
+Hanging the ComfortFit to dry means this option could be out of commission for longer than you'd like leaving you without a carrier for an extended time, depending on the ambient climate where you hang it.

 — Juliet Spurrier, MD and BabyGearLab Review Team

 Honest, objective reviews.
 Led by a Pediatrician.

 BabyGearLab was founded by a Pediatrician Mom with a mission to provide a reliable, independent, source of information to new parents.
 Our experts have tested thousands of baby and kids products to share key performance, health, and safety findings.
 We spend tens of thousands of dollars crash testing car seats to inform our ratings.
 And, we combine our review work with gobs of expert parenting advice.
 To assure complete independence, we buy all the products we test ourselves.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing by people who care.Learn More